openshift/ansible-service-broker/docs/usecases.md

 * Creates an instance of the mLab service.
   * ServiceCatalog calls provision endpoint on AnsibleServiceBroker
-  * AnsibleServiceBroker provisions the mLab AnsibleApp
+  * AnsibleServiceBroker provisions the mLab APB
-  * mLab AnsibleApp configures the mLab instance being made avaiable
+  * mLab APB configures the mLab instance being made avaiable
   * mLab service ready for consumption
 * Create a binding resource for the mLab service
   * ServiceCatalog calls the binding endpoint on the AnsibleServiceBroker
-  * AnsibleServiceBroker calls bind on the mLab AnsibleApp
+  * AnsibleServiceBroker calls bind on the mLab APB
-  * mLab AnsibleApp will return the credentials, coordinates, & configs for the service.
+  * mLab APB will return the credentials, coordinates, & configs for the service.
   * Magic happens
     * ServiceCatalog does something with the bind information such that it can be injected into the applications later
 * Creates an instance of the Go WebApp service.
   * ServiceCatalog calls provision endpoint on AnsibleServiceBroker
-  * AnsibleServiceBroker provisions the Go WebApp AnsibleApp
+  * AnsibleServiceBroker provisions the Go WebApp APB
-  * The mLab binding information is *injected* into the Go WebApp AnsibleApp
+  * The mLab binding information is *injected* into the Go WebApp APB
-  * Go WebApp AnsibleApp configures itself to use the information
+  * Go WebApp APB configures itself to use the information
   * Go WebApp service is ready for consumption and utilizing the mLab service

 ### Binding diagram